AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 ### Synonyms and spellings

-Incorporate synonyms and common misspellings to ensure comprehensive search results and expand the search query to include words that shoppers might use that differ from those in your catalog.
+Incorporate synonyms and common misspellings to ensure comprehensive search results.
+Additionally, you can expand the search query to include words that shoppers might use that differ from words specified in your catalog.
 You do not want to lose a sale because someone is looking for a "sofa", while your product is listed as a "couch".
 You can capture a broad range of search terms by entering all the possible words that customers might use to find your products.
 Synonyms can be set as one way or two way to improve results.

 #### Tips to optimize synonyms